deitch/subscriber/README.md

 If you want, you can have subscriber enforce expiry dates for plans, by indicating on a user when the plan expires.
 Just say, "this plan expires on date X", and subscriber will enforce the user not being on the plan after that date.

+## User States
+This section lists all of the potential states that a user can be in, assuming the user has an account.

+* No plan: User is not on any plan at all
+* Regular plan unexpired: User is on a normal plan, which either has an expiry date in the future or no expiry date
+* Regular plan expired: User is on an expired plan, i.e. a plan with an expiry date in the past
+* Trial plan unexpired: User is on a free trial of a normal plan, which has an expiry date in the future
+* Trial plan expired with fallback: User was on a free trial of a plan; the free trial expired, leaving the user to fall back to the defined fallback plan.
+* Trial plan expired with no fallback: User was on a free trial of a plan; the free trial expired, no fallback was defined, leaving the user no plan to fall back upon.
+This is equivalent to "No plan", except that the system knows the user already *had* a free trial.
+* Trial plan extended: User was on a free trial of a plan, which would have expired, but an administrator extended the expiry date *for this user*.

 ##Usage
 ### What does it provide?
 subscriber provides control over requests based on different *subscriptions*.
 For example, if your Web service, say a consulting client management service, has three tiers: free, regular, pro.
 Free users get to have up to 3 clients, regular users up to 10 and pro up to 30.
 You want to ensure that each tier of users gets restricted to the amount they are allowed.